AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 Process finished with exit code 1
 ```

-Abnormal due ot amount of threads mac could handle
+Looking at kernel configuration, we could see it could handle 10,000 threads.
 ```
 % sysctl kern.num_threads
 kern.num_threads: 10240
 ```
-Basically, `ulimit` controls resources available to the shell and its processes, where launchctl controls maximum resources to the system and its processes.
-Looking at `ulimit` statistics for the current, we could see that the current limit is 1333 threads.
-Unix, by design, don't restrict the amount of processes a user could spawn.,
+Looking at `ulimit` statistics for the current user, we could see that the current limit is 1333 threads.
 ```
 andreykoltsov@Andreys-MacBook-Air ~ % ulimit -a
 -t: cpu time (seconds)              unlimited